gamest1/inse6260/README.md

 go get github.com/gamest1/inse6260/...
 ```

-(The three dots at the end guarantee that you will get all project dependancies) For more instructions about setting up your GoLang working environment, visit: [https://golang.org/doc/install](https://golang.org/doc/install)
+(The three dots at the end guarantee that you will get all project dependancies) For more instructions about setting up your GoLang working environment, visit: [https://golang.org/doc/install](https://golang.org/doc/install.
+If you don't have access to the repository, unzip the project's source file inside the $GOPATH/src/ folder and fix all dependancies problem doing *go get* everytime a package dependancy is not found.

 Create a directory: